-INTERNATIONAL WATER SKI FEDERATION WATER SKI TOURNAMENT RULES 2012
+INTERNATIONAL WATER SKI FEDERATION WATER SKI TOURNAMENT RULES 2014

 These rules supersede all previous editions and addenda and shall remain in effect until an amended edition of the rules is published.
 The 2007 Rulebook is the base rulebook although years of change are notes on specific rules.
-All changes for 2008 will be designated in red.
-All changes for 2009 will be designated in green.
-All changes for 2010 will be designated in purple.
-All changes for 2011 will be designated in orange.
-All changes for 2012 will be designated in blue.
+All changes for 2013 will be designed in Red.
+All changes for 2014 will be in green.
+All changes for 2015 will be in purple.
 The general changes due to the name change of the IWWF from the IWSF will remain in black.

 These rules have been drafted in English.
 In the case of conflicting interpretation, only the English text shall be considered authentic.
-All correspondence regarding these rules should be addressed to the Chairman of the Tournament Council: Mr. Robert K. Corson, 23 Fox Hollow Road, Voorhees, New Jersey 08043, U.S.A.
+All correspondence regarding these rules should be addressed to the Chairman of the Tournament Council: Mr. Robert K. Corson, 23 Fox Hollow Road, Voorhees, New Jersey 08043, U.S.A. tcchairman@iwwfed.com

-email: tcchairman@iwwfed.com